Do you want to make a SendFox WordPress form?

 Now let’s hop over to the message visitors will see when they subscribe.

-Click Confirmations from the menu to check this.
+Click Confirmations in the menu to check this.

 By default, double optins are turned on for all SendFox accounts (although Empire users can turn them off).